-Eight years after the fall of Muammar Qaddafi, Libya continues to struggle to end its violent conflict and build state institutions.
+Nine years after the fall of Muammar Qaddafi, Libya continues to struggle to end its violent conflict and build state institutions.
 External actors have exacerbated Libya’s problems by funneling money and weapons to proxies that have put personal interests above those of the Libyan people.
-U.N. efforts to broker a lasting peace have failed and been overshadowed by competing peace conferences sponsored by various foreign governments.
+U.N. efforts to broker a lasting peace have not yet succeeded, overshadowed by competing peace conferences sponsored by various foreign governments.
 Meanwhile, Libya’s borders remain porous, particularly in the southern Fezzan, facilitating an increase in trafficking and smuggling of illicit materials, including weapons.

 At the subnational level, many local conflicts reflect long-standing feuds between various factions, tribes, and ethnic groups.
-In the shadow of the ongoing conflict around Tripoli, the prospects for a political solution are dimmed by the country’s deep political and tribal divides. .
+Though Libya’s national conflict has stalled in recent months, prospects for a political solution are complicated by the country’s deep political and tribal divides.

 Recent projects include: